m1maker/SRAL/README.md

 # SRAL
 Screen Reader Abstraction Library
 ## Description
-SRAL is a cross-platform library for output text using speech engines, such as screen readers or SAPI for Windows or Speech Dispatcher for Linux.
+SRAL is a cross-platform library for output text using speech engines.

 ## Platforms
-SRAL is supported on Windows and Linux platforms.
+SRAL is supported on Windows, MacOS and Linux platforms.